2026 FIVB Volleyball Girls' U17 World Championship: Qualification

 A total of 24 national teams qualified for the final tournament.
-In addition to the host Chile and defending champions China which qualified automatically, 20 other teams qualify through five separate continental competitions which have to be completed before 31 December 2025.
+In addition to the host Chile and defending champions China which qualified automatically, 20 other teams qualify through five separate continental competitions which had to be completed before 31 December 2025.
 Two remaining teams entered the tournament via the Girls' U17 FIVB World Ranking (as of 31 December 2025) among the teams not yet qualified.

 The slot allocation was set as follows: